gitdode/librfm95/README.md

 Static avr-libc library providing basic support for RFM95 radio modules.
 Other RFM9x radios might work as well, but were not tested yet.

+I'm impressed how well these radio modules work; the range achieved with simple wire antennas as well as the reliable packet transmission.

 This is work in progress.
-Simple Tx-Rx with response in FSK mode works so far.

-I'm impressed how well these radio modules work; the range achieved with simple wire antennas as well as the reliable packet transmission.

-## TODO

-- Add support for LoRa mode
+For the time being, implemented is (FSK and LoRa):

+- Transmit a packet
+- Blocking receive a single packet with timeout
+- Async'ly receive a packet (MCU sleeps or does something else until reception)

 ## Usage